Certifiers Make Neural Networks Vulnerable to Availability Attacks: Background

 With rising popularity and deployment in safety-critical applications, the security of deep learning systems has become a major concern.
-The black-box nature of deep neural networks, their complex training pipelines, and evaluation based on empirical tests rather than formal guarantees all contribute to a wide attack surface for adversaries to exploit~\cite{papernot2016science}.
+The black-box nature of deep neural networks, their complex training pipelines, and evaluation based on empirical tests rather than formal guarantees, all contribute to a wide attack surface for adversaries to exploit~\cite{papernot2016science}.

-Among the first attack vectors explored were evasion attacks using adversarial examples~\cite{szegedy2014intriguing, goodfellow2015explaining}.
+Among the first attack vectors against deep learning systems were evasion attacks using adversarial examples~\cite{szegedy2014intriguing, goodfellow2015explaining}.
 By adding small, visually imperceptible perturbations to the input image, neural networks can be tricked into predicting the wrong output.
 Mathematically, this can be formulated as finding an adversarial sample $x'$ from a perturbation set $S(x)$ around $x$, for which $f_\theta(x') \neq f_\theta(x)$.
-The perturbation set ensures visual similarity and is often chosen as an $\ell_p$-ball around the input, \ie $S(x) = \{ x' \in \X \mid \norm{x' - x}_p \leq \epsilon \}$.
+The perturbation set ensures visual similarity and is often chosen as an $\ell_p$-norm around the input, \ie $S(x) = \{ x' \in \X \mid \norm{x' - x}_p \leq \epsilon \}$.

-Following these initial studies, a plethora of successively stronger attacks and defenses have been proposed.
+Following these initial studies, a plethora of successively stronger attacks and defenses have been proposed~\cite{carlini2017towards}.
 It became apparent that maximizing the model's utility should not be the only concern when developing deep learning systems, leading to the robust optimization problem

+where $L$ is the loss function.
+As before (\cref{eq:expected_accuracy}), the goal of the outer objective is to maximize the model's accuracy by minimizing the loss.
+In addition, the goal of the inner maximization objective is to improve the model's robustness on the perturbation set $S(x)$.